 - Rigor of a student’s curriculum relative to the curriculum offered at his/her high school

-- Results of either the SAT or ACT received prior to October 15
+- Results of either the SAT or ACT taken AND requested by October 15th

 Secondary consideration is given to the following factors: